rOpenSpain/spanishoddata/README.md

-**spanishoddata** is an R package that provides functions for downloading and formatting Spanish open mobility data released by the Ministry of Transport and Sustainable mobility of Spain (Secretaría de Estado de Transportes y Movilidad Sostenible 2024).
+**spanishoddata** is an R package that provides functions for downloading and formatting Spanish open mobility data released by the Ministry of Transport and Sustainable Mobility of Spain (Secretaría de Estado de Transportes y Movilidad Sostenible 2024).

 It supports the two versions of the Spanish mobility data that consists